ksruthi1992/ava/docs/ava_report1.md

 Main Success Scenario:

-     1.User can search any recipe based on time of the day
+     1. User can search any recipe based on time of the day